Xmorelle/webpage/index.md

 ### Recent news

-- **6/2019** : Update in the "Supervision" section, with the warm welcome to the student Elina Gilbert (from ESPCI) who will be performing a research project on the fatigue of multiple-network elastomers that I will co-supervised with Dr. Gabriel Sanoja and Pr.
+- **6/2019** : Update in the "Supervision" section, with the warm welcome to the student Elina Gilbert (from ESPCI) who will be performing a research project on the fatigue of multiple-network elastomers that I will co-supervise with Dr. Gabriel Sanoja and Pr.
 Costantino Creton.

 - **5/2019** : See the "General Audience Media" for a new online article on some of the work I have been involved in at ESPCI with Pr.
 Matteo Ciccotti.